Management

 William consistently paid his rent promptly during the rental period, except for one occasion when he informed me beforehand of a personal problem and planned to settle his dues on the 10th of that month with late fines.
 He carried out his deal.

-William constantly maintained the flat in good shape and promptly let me know if there were any repair difficulties.
-There was only one very small charge for damage during the move-out assessment.
+William maintained the flat in good shape and promptly let me know if there were any repair difficulties.
+There was only one minimal charge for damage during the move-out assessment.
 I regarded him as a pleasant and considerate rent.
 I don’t have any issues concerning him on record from other landlords.

 Respectfully,